DevelopersWork-Labs/data-engineering-portfolio-2026/README.md

 # 12-Week Data Engineering + GenAI Transformation 2026

-This repository is part of my structured journey to transition into a Senior Data Engineer / AI Data Engineer role with a target compensation of 30–40 LPA.
+This repository is part of my structured journey to transition into a Senior Data Engineer / AI Data Engineer role.
 I am combining my existing experience in Databricks and PySpark with modern GenAI workflows, vector search, and LLM-based systems.

 ## Mission